°®¶¹´«Ã½

 Marburg Virus Disease Outbreaks Confirmed in 4 New Countries Over 2 Years—Will the Trend Continue?

-As is the case with other emerging zoonotic infectious diseases, the reasons for this shifting epidemiology may include factors related to pathogen evolution, the zoonotic reservoir and the human-animal interface, as well as improved surveillance, clinical recognition and diagnostic tools.
+As is the case with other emerging zoonotic infectious diseases, the reasons for the shifting epidemiology of MVD may include factors related to pathogen evolution, the zoonotic reservoir and the human-animal interface, as well as improved surveillance, clinical recognition and diagnostic tools.

 How Are Humans Exposed to MARV?
 Is the Risk Increasing?